Skip to main content

 Mobile redirect integration completion

-On Mobile integrations you should send a GET request to the default_completion_url provided in the session response.
+On mobile integrations you should send a GET request to the default_completion_url provided in the session response.